 Each of our bunks will hold up to 11 awesome campers and 3 of our great staff members.

 Newly renovated, full of tradition, and stocked with spirit and great food!
 Campers sit with their bunkmates and bunk counselors at their designated tables.

 The air-conditioned air, one of two spots on camp for this treat, keeps us all cool while enjoying a great meal from Chef Daniel and his team.
 Each meal has a variety of options including both vegetarian and vegan options at every meal.
 (And we aren’t just talking about pasta!)
 We are happy to help satisfy the pickiest of eaters.

-We are a peanut-restricted camp, serve food in a kosher-style, and have a purpose-built, separate kitchen for gluten-allergy needs.
+Food in the Dining Hall is served in a kosher-style.
+We have a purpose-built, separate kitchen for gluten-allergy needs.
 Campers enjoy three wonderful meals along with three snacks daily.

 Our residential MD, four Registered Nurses, two health care assistants and Health Center Manager do all they can to keep our campers and staff members safe and healthy all summer long.

 Air-conditioned recovery rooms keep our guests comfortable while ample communication with parents back home keeps everyone in the loop.
 Daily medications are processed into tear-off packets by registered pharmacists and delivered on time and as needed.
 Our Health Center can handle everything from advil to growth hormone injections and anything in between.

 Epi-pens are stationed in a number of areas around camp (including the Dining Hall and Health Center) and are taken on all of our trips out of camp.